NumberSigmaTafKsee/AudioLAB/README.md

 * They are all the stuff you will need to make your Carla host an analog modular synthesizer
 * All the code is working it just needs to have the LV2 framework attached to make it work

+# You can get alot of this as plugins
+* This is just like a shot of heroin

 # GUI
 * Frankenstein FLTK